v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 To prevent confusion, we recommend that you avoid creating labels in the Security & Compliance Center.
 The [AIP migration topic](https://docs.microsoft.com/en-us/azure/information-protection/configure-policy-migrate-labels) has important information and some specific caveats.
 If you are not yet ready to migrate your production tenants to sensitivity labels, there is no cause for concern: for the moment, your users can continue using the Azure Information Protection client, and admins can continue using the Azure portal for management.

-## Endpoint protection in Microsoft Intune
+## Protect content on Windows devices by using endpoint protection in Microsoft Intune

 When you create a sensitivity label, you have the option to turn on endpoint protection in Intune.
 This option can help ensure that content with this label can only be shared or copied to sanctioned locations, even when it’s stored on an endpoint.
 In essence, turning on this option for a sensitivity label tells Windows that this is extra critical data that warrants additional usage constraints.